Clovis Maksoud

 Clovis Maksoud (December 17, 1926 – May 15, 2016) was an American diplomat and journalist.
 He served as Ambassador of the Arab League to India from 1961 through 1966, to the United Nations from 1979 through 1990 and at the same time to the United States.
 He worked with presidents John F. Kennedy, Lyndon B. Johnson, Jimmy Carter, Ronald Reagan and George H. W. Bush.

 Besides from being an ambassador, Maksoud was the senior editor of Al-Ahram.
-He also served as professor of International Relations and director of the Center for the Global South at American University in Washington, D.C..
+He also served as professor of international relations and director of the Center for the Global South at American University in Washington, D.C..

 Early life

-Clovis Maksoud was born in Bristow, Oklahoma, on December 17, 1926 to Lebanese parents.
+Clovis Maksoud was born in Bristow, Oklahoma, on December 17, 1926, to Lebanese parents.
 His mother was an Orthodox Christian, and his father, a Maronite Catholic, had settled in Oklahoma working in the petroleum exploration industry.
-The family moved to Beirut when Mr. Maksoud was a teenager in high school.
+The family moved to Beirut when Maksoud was a teenager in high school.

-At the start of World War II in 1939, he was enrolled in Beirut's renowned International School of Choueifat.
-Chouwaifat high school attracted Arab and international students from all around the globe and the Arab world.
-This International and Pan-Arab intellectual environment along with the school's passionate teaching staff nurtured his nascent ideals.
+At the start of World War II in 1939, Maksoud was enrolled in Beirut's renowned International School of Choueifat which attracted Arab and international students from all around the globe and the Arab world.
+This international and pan-Arab intellectual environment along with the school's passionate teaching staff nurtured his nascent ideals.

 Education

-In 1944 at the age of 18 Clovis Maksoud enrolled at the American University of Beirut (AUB), to study Political Science and Economics.
+In 1944 at the age of 18 Clovis Maksoud enrolled at the American University of Beirut (AUB), to study political science and economics.
 Lebanon was on its way to gaining independence from France.
 During his years at AUB he was greatly influenced by the forward-thinking intellectual and pan-Arab ideas of Professor Constantin Zureiq.

 "In my student days, towering academic figures such as Constantin Zureiq and Charles Malik espoused competing narratives that sought to define the meaning and national purpose of the Arab region this University serves."
 Maksoud said in his Founder's Day speech at AUB in 2003.
-Maksoud graduated from AUB in 1948.

-After graduating from AUB in 1948, he travelled to study law in the United States where he received his JD from George Washington University in Washington, DC.
+After graduating from AUB in 1948, he travelled to study law in the United States where he received his JD from George Washington University in Washington, D.C.
 In 1951, Associate Supreme Court Justice William O. Douglas introduced him to his first wife Rosemary Curry.
 They were married in 1951 and had one child, Elizabeth.

 Clovis Maksoud went on to earn his post-graduate degree after that at Oxford University, UK.
 At Oxford, Clovis spent a great deal of time at London's Hyde Park Corner's Speakers' Corner honing his debating skills.

 During debates at the Oxford Union Clovis Maksoud was known to have used extremely long sentences to make his point which led to someone in the audience eventually shouting "Full Stop." causing the audience to applaud.
 But this did not stop Clovis; "Sir," Clovis retorted, "you did not take into account all of the commas I used during my speech."